Welcome to an exciting year of learning and growing!

-Beginning in the 2012/2013 school year, the Junior School implemented a new and exciting math program called Math in Focus: Singapore Math.
-This program will enable students to gain depth of understanding, fluency with skills, and confidence in problem solving.
-In fourth grade, we are also very excited about our new financial literacy program, which will be implemented in October.
+Beginning in the 2012-2013 school year, the Junior School implemented a new and exciting math program called Math in Focus: Singapore Math.
+This program enables students to gain depth of understanding, fluency with skills, and confidence in problem solving.
+In fourth grade, we are also very excited about our financial literacy program.
 This program will help students learn financial responsibility and teach them real-life money lessons.

 This year we have implemented a new writing workshop model to teach writing.
 This model is based on the workhop approach developed by the Teacher's College at Columbia University.
 Writing units include personal narrative, realistic fiction, information, essay, and opinion units of study.
 Students will participate in teacher led mini-lessons focusing on specific writing strategies followed by student independent writing, and partner/group sharing.
 Students will also study mentor texts for examples of great writing.

 In social studies, the fourth grade will learn about the ancient civilizations of Egypt, Greece, and Rome.
 During these units, students will study the culture, religion, education, daily life, forms of government, architecture, and mythology.
 Emphasis will be also be placed on the contributions of these cultures to the modern world.
 Students will visit the Walton Hall of Ancient Egypt and the Greek sculpture exhibit at the Carnegie Museum, and take a walking tour of Oakland to observe the architectural influences of these ancient cultures in our own city.